yepistream/sorcherer/readme.md

 - `autoCenter="true"` – Center the overlay relative to its computed screen position.
 - `scaleMultiplier="1.5"` – Multiply the computed scale factor (default is given by `Sorcherer.defaultScaleMultiplier`).

+Overlay content may include dynamic variable placeholders in the form `$varName$` or `$varName=defaultValue$`.

 ### Example

 Below is a complete HTML example that creates a Three.js scene with a rotating cube, registers the cube with Sorcherer, and defines an overlay via `<realm>` that displays **osciliating_cat.gif**.
+It also demonstrates dynamic variables and global instance access.

 ```html
 <!DOCTYPE html>